Board of Directors

 Matt Yospin is a patent and intellectual property attorney with years of experience in providing legal services and experience in the business world.
 He works with businesses, entrepreneurs, non-profits, and inventors in a range of intellectual property and contractual work.
 He has a B.A. in Environmental Science from Columbia University and a J.D. from Boston College Law School.

-Carol Beard has been a Newton resident for over 50 years and was the founder of the program that has become Understanding Our Differences.
+Carol Beard was a Newton resident for over 50 years and was the founder of the program that has become Understanding Our Differences.
 In the 1970s, when her twin sons were diagnosed as developmentally delayed before their third birthday, she worked tirelessly to give them a “regular” childhood.
-She has been active in many other local non-profit organizations, including a long history with Newton Wellesley Weston Committee for Community Living.
+She was active in many other local non-profit organizations, including a long history with Newton Wellesley Weston Committee for Community Living, now called Pathway to Possible.
+Click here to learn more about Carol.

 Executive Director Emerita